Going to the Emergency Room

 Article Translations: (Spanish)

 When the ER is the right place to go, it's important to know what to expect once you get there.
-Having this information ahead of time can help make the experience a little less stressful.

 Finding the Right ER at the Right Time